 Eye Consultants of Pennsylvania can help children and adults with all kinds of visual development disorders and adult visual problems.

 If you think your or your child may benefit from vision, or orthoptic, therapy, get in touch today with us today for the highest level of eye care and services.
-We are the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We are the leading ophthalmology practice in the region, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.
 For an appointment, call toll-free 1-800-762-7132.